 - Critically analyze accounting information to disseminate value-added insights for the firm to make effective economic decisions

-- Understand the global environment and critical leadership roles that are associated within the broader business environment
+- Understand the global environment and critical leadership roles that are associated with the broader business environment

 - Demonstrate effective and advanced communication skills to key stakeholders within and outside of the firm

-You’ll complete this program with the robust accounting knowledge you need to take the CPA exam.*,** You will also have a distinctive set of outcomes depending on which concentration you choose.
+You’ll complete this program with the robust accounting knowledge you need to take the CPA exam.,* You will also have a distinctive set of outcomes depending on which specialization you choose.

 In addition to the MAcc’s core courses, you’ll take five elective courses to leverage your accounting skills in an emerging field.

-Focus your degree with a concentration in Forensic Accounting or Accounting Analytics, or select any five electives — out of 16 available courses — to tailor your degree to suit your interests.
+Focus your degree with a specialization in Forensic Accounting or Accounting Analytics, or select any five electives — out of 16 available courses — to tailor your online degree to suit your interests.

 To apply for the Master of Accountancy, you’ll need: